top of page

 (ii) any family violence order that applies or has applied to the child or a member of the child's family.

 A parenting plan is a written agreement that sets out parenting arrangements for a child or children.
-The plan is worked out and agreed jointly.
 You and the other parent do not need to go to Court to enter into a parenting plan.
 However, you should seek legal advice before entering into a parenting plan.
 Unless a Court orders otherwise, you and the other parent can agree to change a parenting order by entering into a parenting plan.
-A parenting plan is not a legally enforceable agreement.
+A parenting plan is not a legally enforceable agreement, so if someone breaches the agreement, you cannot commence contravention proceedings.
 It is different from a parenting order, which is made by a Court.
 If a parenting plan has been signed and dated by both parties it can be used as evidence in Court proceedings.

 Family Time